oneapi-src/oneAPI-samples/.github/PULL_REQUEST_TEMPLATE.md

 # Adding a New samples
 ##Introduction

-The full instructions on submitting a new sample is located in the [wiki](https://github.com/oneapi-src/oneAPI-samples/wiki/Contributing-a-New-Sample) if you have any questions about the steps for submitting a new code sample
+The full instructions on submitting a new sample is located in the [wiki](https://github.com/oneapi-src/oneAPI-samples/wiki/Contributing-a-New-Sample) if you have any addional questions contact @JoeOster

 ## Checklist
 Administrative